SAFE-Stack/docs/docs/template-gcp-kubernetes.md

 If you are familiar with GCP and already have `gcloud` and `kubectl` configured and an existing kubernetes cluster all you need to do to get started is running these commands:

 ```
+git init
+git add .
+git commit -m "Initial commit"
 dotnet new SAFE --deploy gcp-kubernetes
 fake build -t Deploy -e SAFE_CLUSTER=<kubernetes cluster>
 ```

+You must be in a git folder for it to work, it also assumes you have a default zone configured.
 To get the exposed IP you need to run the following command:

 ```
 kubectl get service safe-template